NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/operations-gas-noise.md

 Operations, gas, and noise anti-patterns in FHE development.
-Demonstrates performance issues, side-channel leaks, and inefficient encrypted computation patterns.
+Covers performance issues, side-channel leaks, noise accumulation, and inefficient encrypted computation patterns.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: